 Note that in the above example we have not mentioned the student's ACT Writing score, which on the ACT is synonymous with a test taker's essay score.
 This is because a student's Writing (essay) score does not affect his or her composite score in any way.
 Similarly, on the SAT, a student’s Essay score does not affect his or her composite SAT score in any way.
 Yet, just because your essays don’t get factored into your composite scores does not mean that they are unimportant.

 In 2017 colleges are able to compare better than ever before one’s essay-writing score on the ACT to one’s essay-writing score on the SAT.
-Those students applying for Fall 2017 college and university admission (and later) in the United States are in one of two groups: those who only are concerned with how they do on the required parts of the SAT (EBRW + M) and ACT (E + M + R + S) and those who are concerned with everything we have dissected up to this point AND their optional essay scores.
-This is because only the most selective U.S. colleges and universities require students to take the optional Writing section of the ACT and Essay section of the SAT, but if a college requires that you submit such scores, you can bet they want them for a reason.
+Those students applying for Fall 2018 college and university admission (and later) in the United States are in one of two groups: those who only are concerned with how they do on the required parts of the SAT (EBRW + M) and ACT (E + M + R + S) and those who are concerned with everything we have dissected up to this point AND their optional essay scores.
+This is because only forty-seven U.S. colleges and universities (as of October 2017) require or recommend students to take the optional Writing section of the ACT and Essay section of the SAT, but if a college requires or recommends that you submit such scores, you can bet they want them for a reason.